-Reading Journal: Do this by hand.
+Do this by hand.
 No typing.
-As you read your "literary merit" books, you need to keep a reading journal (or write in the novel if you own it) where you react, respond, and generally interact with your novel.
-Examples of what to include in your reading journal include: Important plot, character, setting, and theme details, your reactions to events in the novel, questions about what is happening and character motives, important sentences, passages, and anything else that pops in your head as you read.
-The reading journals should follow the progression of the novel and include page numbers connecting your thoughts to the location in the book.
+As you read your "literary merit" selections, you need to keep a reading journal (or write in the books if you own them) where you react, respond, and generally interact with the literature.
+Examples of what to include in your reading journals include:

+- Important plot, character, setting, and theme details - Your reactions to events in the novel - Questions about what is happening - Character motives, important sentences and passages - Anything else that pops in your head as you read.

+The reading journals should follow the progression of the literature piece and include page numbers connecting your thoughts to the location in the books.
 In other words, do this AS YOU READ; not after the fact.
-These do not need to be neat or even complete sentences, but they should be detailed and fill many pages by the time you have completed the novel.
+These do not need to be neat or even complete sentences, but they should be detailed and fill many pages by the time you've completed the books.
 You should have evidence that you interacted with what you read.
-The reading journals are proof that you have completed your reading and will help you with the written assignment below.
+The reading journals are proof that you've actually read the books and will help you with the written assignment below.
 I recommend using either a composition book or spiral notebook.